Edmonds College English instructors love to teach literature!

-Edmonds Community College English faculty value the opportunity to explore our personal appreciation for various works of literature in the classroom with our students.
+Edmonds College English faculty value the opportunity to explore our personal appreciation for various works of literature in the classroom with our students.
 One of our most popular literature courses — English&111, Introduction to Literature— is a course designed to engage students with a wide range of texts and authors at the same time that approaches to reading and analyzing literature are introduced.

 Other literature courses emphasize: